Welcome to the State Mining & Geology Board (SMGB)

 The SMGB represents the State's interest in the development, utilization and conservation of mineral resources; reclamation of mined lands; development of geologic and seismic hazard information; and to provide a forum for public redress.

 Note: If you wish to be alerted to the SMGB's ongoing activities, you can be added to the mailing list and/or the e-blast list.
 Click here for more information.

 - The California Geological Survey has released two proposed new and revised Preliminary Alquist-Priolo Earthquake Fault Zone maps (Azusa Quadrangle and accompanying Azusa Fault Evaluation Report, Hollywood Quadrangle and accompanying Hollywood Fault Evaluation Report) situated within Los Angeles County (release statement).
-The public comment period is from January 8 to April 8, 2014.
-A public hearing to receive comment is tentatively scheduled for March 13, 2014 in the City of Los Angeles.
-A release of the agenda is scheduled for February 20, 2014.
-All comments should be forwarded to Stephen Testa, Executive Officer, State Mining and Geology Board, firstname.lastname@example.org.
+The public comment period is from January 8 to April 8, 2014 for the Azusa Quadrangle, and May 15, 2014 for the Hollywood Quadrangle.
+All comments should be forwarded to Stephen Testa, Executive Officer, State Mining and Geology Board, email@example.com.

 - The SMGB's regulations pertaining to mandatory notification and recertification of amended surface mining ordinances were approved by the Office of Administrative Law on January 13, 2014 and will be effective April 1, 2014.

 - The SMGB proposes new regulations pertaining to the designation and termination of designation of mineral lands in the San Bernardino Production-Consumption Region.
 The proposed regulatory language has been published in the California Regulatory Notice Register 2014, No. 1-Z, and is available for public comment through February 17, 2014.